-Text Box 2.4.10: Outline a plan for how the Extremely High Cost Per Location Threshold will be utilized in the subgrantee selection process to maximize the use of the best available technology while ensuring that the program can meet the prioritization and scoring requirements set forth in Section IV.B.6.b of the BEAD NOFO.
-The response must describe:
+Text Box 2.4.10: Outline a plan for how the Extremely High Cost Per Location Threshold will be utilized in the subgrantee selection process to maximize the use of the best available technology

-39 As defined by the BEAD NOFO, an "Extremely High-Cost Per Location Threshold" is a BEAD subsidy cost per location to be utilized during the subgrantee selection process above which an Eligible Entity may decline to select a proposal if use of an alternative technology meeting the BEAD Program's technical requirements would be less expensive.
+&lt;sup>39 As defined by the BEAD NOFO, an "Extremely High-Cost Per Location Threshold" is a BEAD subsidy cost per location to be utilized during the subgrantee selection process above which an Eligible Entity may decline to select a proposal if use of an alternative technology meeting the BEAD Program's technical requirements would be less expensive.

-40 Appendix 7.13 of the Five-Year Action Plan describes the methodology for estimating the cost of universal services.
-41 Breaking Point Solutions (2023).
+&lt;sup>40 Appendix 7.13 of the Five-Year Action Plan describes the methodology for estimating the cost of universal services.

+&lt;sup>41 Breaking Point Solutions (2023).
 Project Overview documentation for Rapid Design Studies.